1j01/project-nexus/IDEAS.md

 * Hide columns that are displaying no launchers (again!)
-	* This was broken by using elementary's sidebar styles that can't exactly work with tables
+	* This was broken by using elementary's sidebar styles which can't exactly work with tables

+* Filterable projects list
+	* Should this be just type to search or should there be a search bar at the top of the application?

 * Styles